FSMA Frequently Asked Question & Answers

 Once rules are finalized it is extremely difficult to change them.
 However, we can still help guide FDA toward appropriate enforcement.
 The primary way to advise FDA will be by commenting on FDA draft guidance documents.
 We anticipate that there will be dozens of documents issued over the next several years.

-Here are the DRAFT guidance documents that are currently open for public comment until February 21, 2017:
+Here are the DRAFT guidance documents that were open for public comment:

 Produce Safety Rule

 Do farms need to register with FDA?
 What about their packinghouses?
 What if they are exporting to the US- don’t they need a registration number?